 Costa Rica Volcanoes

-Costa Rica is rich in volcanic activity, possessing several living, steaming volcanoes you can explore.
-Volcanoes provide ample resources for human diversion and recreation as well - lakes and rivers for fishing, swimming and boating; rushing rapids for exciting world-class rafting and kayaking; and an abundance of clean air for horseback riding, hiking, camping and mountain biking.
-Costa Rica's young (formed within the last 2 million years) active volcanoes with their variety of characteristics capture the interest of many travelers.
+Costa Rica is rich in volcanic activity, possessing several active and steaming volcanoes you can explore.
+Volcanoes provide ample resources for human diversion and recreation as well lakes and rivers for fishing, swimming and boating: rushing rapids for exciting world-class rafting and kayaking and an abundance of clean air for horseback riding, hiking, camping and mountain biking.
+There are 5 active volcanoes in Costa Rica:

-Volcano Arenal stands alone on the plain, a classic cone against the horizon.
+At 1,657 meters the Arenal Volcano stands alone on the plain, a classic cone against the horizon.
 The area around the volcano offers a multitude of activities for adventure and nature lovers.
-The Lake of Arenal Lake is a popular spot for wind surfers and boaters.
-Wind surfing tournaments are annual events on this man-made lake created to provide hydroelectric energy.
+The Arenal Volcano area is an important watershed for the Arenal Lake Reservoir.
+The reservoir's water is used for hydroelectric power.
+The Lake of Arenal Lake is a popular spot for windsurfers.

-The main crater of Volcano Poas is more than a mile across and 1000 feet deep with an acid lake and a lava dome within.
+Located 1 hour 30 minutes from San José, Poás Volcano is a popular day trip.
 Poas Volcano's mile-wide crater attracts scientists and tourists from around the world.
-The zone immediately around the crater is barren due to continuing sulphur emissions and periodic acid rain generated by the volcano's activity; the rest of the park exhibits areas of thick vegetation.
+It is the most active volcano in Costa Rica.
+On a clear day it’s possible to see both the Pacific and Atlantic coasts from the summit, as well as its steaming crater.
+The area around the crater is arid due to continuing sulfur emissions and periodic acid rain generated by the volcano's activity; the rest of the park exhibits areas of thick vegetation.